Student Finance

 For more information, please visit studentaid.gov.

-The North Shore-LIJ Health loan is an institutional loan program that is awarded based on financial need and availability of funding.
+The North Shore-LIJ Health loan is an institutional loan program that is offered based on financial need and availability of funding.
 To qualify, students must apply for institutional aid.
 Being that this is a private, institutional loan program, funds borrowed will not be eligible for Federal loan consolidation, repayment, or forgiveness programs.
 Please view the Application and Solicitation Disclosure for more information about this loan.

 Current students - log in to your Heartland ECSI account by visiting https://borrower.ecsi.net/.
 If you have access to your log in credentials and need to complete your promissory note, you may do so by visiting https://www.ecsi.net/prom8s/.